quantscious/finmlkit/tests/README.md

 After you are done, it is important to **re-enable jit** by removing or commenting out the above code (otherwise it can broke the full test pipeline if numba disabling stays there)

+For convenience, we created bash scripts to create a fresh virtual test environment and run all tests with and without jit enabled.

-To run all tests with jit disabled, you can use the following script in the root directory of the project:
+To run all tests with jit enabled, you can use the following script in the root directory of the project:
 ```bash
 chmode +x ../local_test.sh
 ../local_test.sh
 ```
-To run all tests with jit enabled, you can use the following command:
+To run all tests with jit disabled, you can use the following command:
 ```bash
 chmod +x ../local_test_nojit.sh
 ../local_test_nojit.sh